ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - ESUS may be caused by unrecognized cardioembolic etiology (i.e., TOAST 2) or embolization from non-stenotic plaques in the aorta and carotid artery (TOAST 1)

-- paradoxical embolization (PFO) or other non-atherosclerotic causes are more common in those aged < 50 years
+- paradoxical embolization (PFO) or other non-atherosclerotic causes are more common in people < 50 years of age

-- paroxysmal AFib and atherosclerotic plaques predominate at ages > 50 years
+- paroxysmal AFib and atherosclerotic plaques predominate in those > 50 years of age

-- a diagnosis of ESUS implies that the stroke is embolic in origin (given the non-lacunar attributes of the ischemia)
+- a diagnosis of ESUS implies that the stroke is embolic in origin (given the non-lacunar characteristics of the ischemia)

-- the source of the embolus is unknown despite a minimal standard evaluation
+- the source of the embolus is unknown after a thorough evaluation

-- although cryptogenic stroke implies that the cause of the origin is unknown, the stroke is not necessarily embolic
+- although cryptogenic stroke implies that the cause is unknown, the stroke is not necessarily embolic

-- individuals with ESUS have a cryptogenic stroke, but the converse is not always the case
+- individuals with ESUS have a cryptogenic stroke, but the reverse is not always true

 Cryptogenic stroke recurrence